Grow Wealth Concept With Piggy Bank

 In general, these assets are more speculative in nature and are often high-risk, high-reward types of investments.

-Some alternative investments you may be interested in are art (check out Masterworks), private credit (try Percent), private equity, and more.
+Some alternative investments you may be interested in are art (check out Masterworks), private credit (try Percent), private equity (read about the difference between private vs public equities), and more.

 If you want to invest in alternatives but don't know where to start, check out YieldStreet's Alternative Income Fund.
 The fund invests in a diversified basket of alternative investments.